premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 --------------

-9. How do you handle stress?
+9.How do you handle stress?

 <details>
 <summary> Show Answer </summary>